IES Vienna: European Society and Culture

 - Fees: Students pay Haverford tuition and room to Haverford College.
 Haverford will then be responsible for submitting payments to the program.

 Previous German language study is not required for students only enrolling in IES courses.
 Students planning to enroll in university courses must have completed four semesters of college-level German (or equivalent) for the fall semester, and five semesters for the spring semester.
-Some university courses may not be available to sophomores.
 Students must enroll in an appropriate-level IES German language course.
 The application requirements can be found on the IES website.

 Each semester, students must carry 15 to 19 credit hours.
 Students are not permitted to take less than 15 credits unless they have the permission of their dean and advisor in advance.
 Students enroll in four IES area studies courses (or the equivalent in University courses) and one German Language course each semester.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.